ArtemPavlov72/ArtemPavlov72/README.md

 ### Hi there!
-My name is Artem and I live in the city of Tyumen in Siberia, Russia 👋
+My name is Artem 👋

 I am a iOS-developer.